ddavid/supervisely/plugins/import/fsoco_sly_format/README.md

 ## Watermark Details

 The generated watermark will consist of your team's logo and an UTC upload timestamp.
+Borders for an additional `140px` on each edge will be added to the image.
 The logo will be resized to a height of `100px`, while keeping the aspect ratio unchanged.
 To guarantee a crisp version of your logo and avoid unexpected distortions, use a version of your logo that fits these constraints.
 Furthermore, the background on which the logo will be placed is black.
 Transparency is not guaranteed to work; as creating a black background is very easy and fast, we have chosen not to increase the complexity of this tool to handle all minutiae of transparency with OpenCV.